grantbow/fit/docs/FAQ.md

    is still applicable description in two ways.

    First, PMIT and file system issue systems are much less expensive to set up and use.
-Ease of setup is an inherent benefit of [FIT](FIT.md).
+Ease of setup is an inherent benefit of filesystem issues.
-   Unfortunately the "poor man's" idiom can also be used to indicate that an entity is a faximile of an original entity but is not as talented or successful.
+   Unfortunately the "poor man's" idiom can also be used to indicate that an entity is a facsimile of an original entity but is not as talented or successful.
 This feels wrong to me because using a filesystem is in some ways more talented than other systems and could become very successful in the future.